-We plan to review the code across all of our websites to ensure that they are compatible with assistive technologies, that page markup has been used in ways that make the page more accessible, and the messages are always presented clearly to users even without receiving specific focus.
+We are applying a plan to review the code across all our websites to ensure that they are compatible with assistive technologies, that page markup has been used in ways that make the page more accessible, and messages are always presented clearly to users even without receiving specific focus.

 We will also make sure that all new content published on our site conforms to the WCAG 2.1 Level AA Guidelines.

 Some of our content across the site is in PDF.
 We are reviewing all PDF documents essential for our services and converting these to accessible pages where appropriate.

 We considered documents published and due to be published between 23 September 2018 and 22 September 2020 and the cost of fixing all these documents.
 We believe that doing so would be a disproportionate burden within the meaning of the accessibility regulations.

 However, we are working towards making our PDF content more accessible.

 - We are minimising use of PDFs while encouraging the creation of accessible HTML pages.